pcorey/pcorey.github.io/_posts/2015-10-19-rename-your-way-to-admin-permissions.markdown

 layout: post
 title:  "Rename Your Way To Admin Rights"
 titleParts: ["Rename Your Way To", "Admin Rights"]
-description: "MongoDB's rename operator can be used for great evil is left unchecked.
+excerpt: "MongoDB's rename operator can be used for great evil is left unchecked.
 Dive into this vulnerability exploration for a detailed example and remediation."
 author: "Pete Corey"
 date:   2015-10-19
 tags: ["Javascript", "Meteor", "Security", "NoSQL Injection"]